Towards declarative comparabilities: application to functional dependencies

 Future work include both theoretical and practical contributions.
 On the practical point of view, our framework could be instantiated on top of DBMS in order to provide a declarative view of equality.
 On this purpose, it would be necessary to slightly extend SQL and DDL syntax to allow the user to declare comparability functions, abstract lattices and realities only on the relevant attributes.
 In this perspective, a query relying on realities would be rewritten in order to use comparability functions on attributes where they are defined (otherwise, equality is kept).
 In case a query does not use any keyword, it would be interpreted as a classical query.
 There is an ongoing work on SQL queries based on these principles within the context of a collaboration with the (\href{https://www.cemafroid.fr/index-en.htm}{CEMAFROID}).

-As future work, we plan to investigate more deeply abstract dependencies and their interactions with realities.
+On the theoretical side we plan to investigate in greater depths abstract dependencies and their interactions with realities.
 For example, if we are given a cover of an abstract lattice by abstract FDs, is it true that for any reality, the interpretation of this cover will contain a cover of the lattice interpretation?
-There also pending questions towards possible functional dependencies.
+Fascinating questions are also pending regarding possible functional dependencies.
 For instance, can we decide in polynomial time that there exists a reality in which a given set of FDs holds?
 There are also pending questions regarding functional dependencies.
 In particular, the complexity of deciding whether a set of functional dependencies is possible remains an intriguing open question.